 Four staff sergeants manned the guns in the ball or belly turret (position #6), to the left and right in the waist compartment (position #7), and in the tail turret (position #8).
 In addition to constantly watching for enemy fighter planes, these gunners also monitored the positions and condition of other planes in the formation.
 The ball turret was a cramped location, so the smallest crew member usually took this station.

-To see a gorgeous interactive cutaway of a B-17, including interviews with combat crewmen, visit the Experimental Aircraft Association’s website (Interactive B-17 Tour).
-Also check out their tour schedule to see when Aluminum Overcast will visit an airfield near you (EAA 2011 Tour Schedule).
-At these tour stops you have the amazing opportunity to walk through the B-17 – or even fly in one!
-If you do walk through, imagine ten men at their stations, all wearing heavy high-altitude flight gear, including parachutes, life vests, and flak vests.
+If you ever have the opportunity to walk through a B-17 – or fly in one! – imagine ten men at their stations, all wearing heavy high-altitude flight gear, including parachutes, life vests, and flak vests.
 Then imagine them at -40 degrees with flak and fighters in all directions.
 You’ll gain a deep appreciation for what our veterans did for the sake of freedom.